 What is Ming Mu Di Huang (for Dogs)?

-Ming Mu Di Huang is a Chinese Herbal Medicine formula recommended for pets (dogs, cats, and horses) with chronic eyes problems characterized by poor vision, dry eyes, and blurred vision.
-It starts with the classical TCM formula (Liu Wei Di Huang Wan (Six Flavor Rehmannia)) as a base formula and then adds several herbs that further tonify and strengthen the Liver, which, according to TCM theory, is the organ that needs to be fully nourished in order to promote strong, healthy eyes and clear vision.
+Ming Mu Di Huang is a Traditional Chinese Medicine (TCM) herbal formula recommended for dogs, cats, horses and other pets with chronic eyes problems characterized by poor or blurred vision and dry eyes.
+It is made with the classical TCM formula Liu Wei Di Huang Wan - Six Flavor Rehmannia as a base and then adds several herbs that further tonify and strengthen the Liver which - according to TCM - is the organ that needs to be fully nourished in order to promote strong, healthy eyes and clear vision.

-Western Medical indications for Ming Mu Di Huang include:
+Primary Western Medical indications for Ming Mu Di Huang:

 - Chronic uveitis